tomheylenquench/n8nDocker/README_LINUX_MACOS.md

 # Linux/macOS/WSL Guide

-Complete setup guide for n8n Docker deployment on Linux, macOS, and Windows Subsystem for Linux (WSL) using Bash scripts.
+Complete setup guide for n8n Docker deployment on Linux, macOS, and Windows Subsystem for Linux (WSL) using Bash scripts for testing production-like environments locally.

 ## 📋 Prerequisites